jav-ed/HTML_A/README.md

 ---

 # Overview
-This is the web verison of my master thesis - the title of the master thesis is: Flow predictions using control-oriented cluster-based network modeling.
+This is the web verison of my master thesis - the title of the master thesis is: Flow predictions using control-oriented cluster-based network modeling.\newline

+The web version of the master thesis can be found at .
+It is an interactive ..

+The web version of the master thesis, available at [https://jav-ed.github.io/master_Thesis/](https://jav-ed.github.io/master_Thesis/) offers a distinctly interactive reading experience.

 The used license is: [![Hippocratic License HL3-BDS-CL-ECO-EXTR-MEDIA-MIL-SV-XUAR](https://img.shields.io/static/v1?label=Hippocratic%20License&message=HL3-BDS-CL-ECO-EXTR-MEDIA-MIL-SV-XUAR&labelColor=5e2751&color=bc8c3d)](https://firstdonoharm.dev/version/3/0/bds-cl-eco-extr-media-mil-sv-xuar.html)